paleo-data/paleo-data.github.io/collections/_how-to-guides/how-to-develop-a-digitization-workflow-in-symbiota.md

 {: .notice--primary }
 This guide is intended to help data providers develop digitization workflows for fossil specimens using Symbiota.

-{: .notice--primary }
-📬 **Questions?** Data providers are encouraged to contact paleoinformatics@gmail.com for assistance with questions related to developing a digitization workflow for fossil collections using Symbiota.
-Include “Symbiota” in the subject of your email, e.g. “Help with developing a workflow for my fossil collection using Symbiota”.

 # Introduction

 ## Digitization workflows in fossil collections